Rhinoplasty and Revision Rhinoplasty in The Woodlands, Texas, with Dr. W. Marshall Guy

 Why Choose Dr. Guy as your Rhinoplasty Surgeon in The Woodlands, TX?

 When choosing a rhinoplasty plastic surgeon, it is crucial that he not only is skilled in enhancing the aesthetic appearance of the nose but also appreciates the nose for its primary function: breathing.
-Before his Facial Plastic Surgery Fellowship, in which he had extensive training in all aspects of the nose from the cosmetic to reconstruction, allergies, sinus problems, and acute trauma, Dr. Guy also trained in Otolaryngology-Head and Neck Surgery, making him a true nose expert.
+Before his Facial Plastic Surgery Fellowship, in which he had extensive training in all aspects of the nose from the cosmetic to reconstruction, allergies, sinus and breathing problems, and acute trauma, Dr. Guy also trained in Otolaryngology-Head and Neck Surgery, making him a true nose expert.

 As a board-certified facial plastic surgeon, Dr. Guy knows that obtaining the best result requires improving the nose’s appearance and maintaining its function.
 Because of this, your existing nasal structure may limit how narrow or refined Dr. Guy can make your nose and still be able to have a successful surgery.
 If he removes too much support from the nose, it may seem right early on, but it can develop a pinched appearance and obstructions over time.
 Having a surgeon who appreciates the nose, understands the healing process, and comprehends how the nose evolves with time will minimize many of these risks.